No products in the cart.

 3. Rising Sun

 While smoothly transitioning from the exercise above, take that ball of energy and bring it up in front of your face.
 Move this energy in an arc from side to side, like a rising and setting sun.
-This posture will be used as a transition movement for other exercises.
+This posture is used as a transition movement for other exercises.

 4. Scooping Water

 This movement should feel like one big circular movement for your right arm.
-Repeat on your left side, and then perform 4 repetitions of this Scooping Water movement on each side.
+Repeat on your left side, and perform 4 repetitions of this Scooping Water movement on each side.
+Follow this video for more explanation.

 5. Beautiful Bird